Welcome to Operation Titan Angel.

-At mission start Alpha and Bravo will be standing by somewhere in the Georgian region of the map (use F10 menu to request their current position).
-When you are in range to provide air support - request tasking at their current postion and they will (given the command) move to and designate/engage enemy ground units in the area.
+At mission start Task Force Atlas will be standing by somewhere in the Georgian and Abkhazian regions of the map (use F10 menu to request their current position).
+When you are in range to provide air support - check in with Atlas at their current postion and they will move to and designate/engage enemy ground units in the area.
 Once a target is taken out, Atlas will advance on the next target in the area, or you may be given the location of another TF Atlas detachment to support.
 Note that not all targets are confirmed combatants.
 If a target is not an apparent threat of military type the ROE are to hold fire until the target units are confirmed hostile.
 If you do not follow the ROE or order any of the support units to fire on an target that is not confirmed hostile or military it will result in a mission fail.

 The two Georgian SU-25s standing by can be ordered to take off individually with either extra fuel or extra missiles.
-They always carry a full load of cannon rounds and four rocket pods, but you can choose wether they take off with two extra fuel tanks (increasing their range) two or four missiles (increasing their firepower).
+They always carry a full load of cannon rounds and four rocket pods, but you can choose wether they take off with two extra fuel tanks (increasing their range), or two or four missiles (increasing their firepower).
 Once airborne they can move to form up on your or each others wing to act as a wingman, or move to specified IPs around the map, or move to the targets current position.
 If the latter is selected they will move at mil power (arriving sooner, but burning more fuel - thus decreasing their range).
 Just like the Reaper they can either engage a target of their own choosing or a specific target with a specific weapon.
 They can also report their current position, fuel and weapon status.